Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ^1^ X and Y offsets of the Z probe relative to the print head (i.e. the position when the empty tool is selected) can be specified.
 This allows you to calculate your probe coordinates based on the geometry of the bed, without having to correct them for Z probe X and Y offset.

-^2^ Optional parameter 'S' (temperature in °C at which the specified Z parameter is correct, default is current temperature).
+^2^ Optional parameter 'S' specifies the temperature in °C at which the specified Z parameter is correct.
+The default is current temperature.
 In RRF2 the bed temperature reading is used.

-^3^ Optional parameter 'C' (temperature coefficient of Z parameter in mm/°C, default zero).
+^3^ Optional parameter 'C' specifies the temperature coefficient of the Z parameter, default zero.
 This is useful for probes that are affected by temperature.
+When the parameter is specified, it is the variation in Z parameter height with the change in sensor temperature in mm/°C. The parameter is applied to the difference between current measured temperature and calibration temperature 'S'.
+For example, `G31 Z1.2 C0.02 S20` when the bed measures 26C would calculate trigger height as 1.2 + 0.02x6x6 = 1.92mm

 ### Examples
 <br>